-The number of shingles presentations to EDs increased but remained below baseline levels.
-The number of chickenpox presentations remained stable (Figure 18).
+The number of shingles presentations to EDs increased in the past week but remained below baseline levels.
+There were no chickenpox presentations (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks of 2022